VictorRodriguez/linux_performance_analysis/README.md

     Flame Graphs: using perf, SystemTap, and ktap.

-The linux next tre can be reach (https://www.kernel.org/doc/man-pages/linux-next.html):
+The linux next tree can be reach (https://www.kernel.org/doc/man-pages/linux-next.html):